shaansayyad999/Grade-Management-System/Grademanagementsystem/Docs/Documentation.md

-Grade Management System – Project Documentation
+# Grade Management System – Project Documentation

+---

-1. Project Overview
+## 1. Project Overview

-The Grade Management System is a console-based Java application created to handle and evaluate student academic performance in a structured way.
+The Grade Management System is a console-based Java application developed to manage and analyze student academic performance.

-This application enables users to enter marks for different subjects, calculate the average score, assign grades, and generate reports like top-performing students and overall grade distribution.
+This system allows users to input marks for multiple subjects, calculate averages, assign grades, and generate performance reports such as top performers and grade distribution.

-The project mainly focuses on applying core Java concepts such as arrays, control structures, and object-oriented programming.
-It was developed as part of the Developer’s Arena Internship Program.
+The project demonstrates the use of arrays, control flow statements, and object-oriented programming concepts.
+It was developed as part of the Developer's Arena Internship Program.

-Objectives
+### Objectives

-Develop a menu-driven Java program
+* Implement a menu-driven Java application
-Store and manage student data using arrays and ArrayList Compute average marks and assign grades accordingly Generate useful performance reports
+* Store and manage student data using arrays and ArrayList
+* Calculate averages and assign grades
+* Generate performance reports
-Handle user input with proper validation
+* Apply input handling and validation

+---

-2. Setup Instructions
+## 2. Setup Instructions

-Follow the steps below to run the application:
+Follow these steps to run the project:

-Step 1: Open terminal and go to the project folder
+### Step 1: Open Terminal

+Navigate to the project directory.

-Step 2: Navigate to the source directory
+### Step 2: Go to Source Folder

 cd GradeManagementSystem/src

-Step 3: Compile all Java files
+### Step 3: Compile the Program

 javac *.java

-Step 4: Execute the program
+### Step 4: Run the Application

 java GradeManagementSystem

-After running, a menu will be displayed for interaction.
+The program will display a menu for user interaction.

+---

-3. Code Structure
+## 3. Code Structure

-The project is divided into multiple classes to keep the code organized and maintainable.
+The project is organized into multiple classes for better modularity and readability.

 GradeManagementSystem
 │